ducksouplab/mastok/README.md

 ### Build assets

-To sumup, whenever you update and want to release a new version of JS or CSS files, you should first bump the `version` property in `front/config.yml` (always increase it, for instance from `v1.9` to `v1.10`), and then:
+To sumup, whenever you update and want to release a new version of JS or CSS files, you should first bump the `version` property in `front/config.yml` (always increase it, for instance from `v1.9` to `v1.10`), and then run:

 ```
 MASTOK_MODE=BUILD_FRONT ./mastok